isomerpages/moe-ncps/_ncps-experience/NCPS Curriculum/Sexuality Education.md

 You may click&nbsp; <a target="\_blank" href="https://go.gov.sg/moe-sexuality-education">here</a>
 &nbsp;for more information on MOE Sexuality Education.

-**Overview of NAN CHIAU Primary School’s Sexuality Education Programme for 2024**
+**Overview of NAN CHIAU PRIMARY SCHOOL’S Sexuality Education Programme for 2025**

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click&nbsp;<a target="\_blank" href="https://go.gov.sg/moe-sexuality-education-scope">here</a> for more information on the scope of Sexuality Education in the school curriculum.